JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ![changelog-preview-update-null](img/changelog-preview-update-null.jpeg)

 Each change type is color-coded according to its danger level: green for SAFE, yellow for CAUTION and red for DANGER.
 SAFE operations are the ones that cannot cause loss of data in any way, for example, adding a column does not affect the existing data.
 Operations marked with CAUTION are generally safe but require your attention: for instance, adding a NOT NULL constraint can fail if there are null values in the column.
-DANGER operations can cause loss of data, for example, dropping a column or modifying data type.
+DANGER operations can cause loss of data, for example, dropping a column or modifying a data type.

 The danger levels can be customized in the plugin preferences in JPA Buddy -> Database Versioning -> Diff Changes: